Chart Color Schemes

 Health performance in Thornton is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Approximately 51% (~6,121 people) of Thornton's total population has private health cover, which is relatively low compared to other areas.
-Mental health issues and asthma are the most common medical conditions in Thornton, affecting 11.4 and 10.1% of residents respectively.
-Conversely, 65.5% of residents declare themselves completely clear of medical ailments, compared to 63.4% across Rest of NSW.
-The area has an 11.9% (1,428 people) aged 65 and over population, lower than the 15.4% in Rest of NSW.
-Health outcomes among seniors require more attention than those of the broader population.
+Mental health issues impact 11.4% and asthma impacts 10.1% of residents in Thornton.
+65.5% declare themselves completely clear of medical ailments, compared to 63.4% across Rest of NSW.
+As of 2021, 11.8% (1,468 people) are aged 65 and over, lower than the 15.4% in Rest of NSW.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health